ProhibitedTV/BitRiver-Live/docs/production-release.md

    ```bash
    deploy/check-env.sh
    ```
+   The release workflow surfaces this output in the deploy logs and fails when any OvenMediaEngine URLs, bind addresses, or ports point at loopback addresses, placeholders, or are missing.
 3. For systemd-based installs, refresh the `.env` files under `/opt/bitriver-*` and restart the services only after the script reports success.
 Ensure any container image tags (`BITRIVER_LIVE_IMAGE_TAG`, `BITRIVER_VIEWER_IMAGE_TAG`,